Good coaching is far more about our ears than about our mouths. What makes listening such a rare, powerful tool in our quest to do better work?

 Listen up – I’m going to let you in on a trade secret.
 Coaching is mostly about listening.

-As part of my initial training, I was told a story about another trainee coach disheartened after what he considered a bad meeting with a practice client.
-His tutor reassured him by saying, “Were you of more benefit to the client than a lamp post?”.
-The tutor went on to explain that the client would have benefitted even from articulating his professional issues aloud to the nearest lamp post.
+I was once old a story about a trainee coach disheartened after what he considered a bad meeting with a practice client.
+His tutor asked him, “Were you of more benefit to the client than a lamp post?”.
+The trainee said he was and the tutor went on to explain that the client would have benefitted even from articulating his professional issues aloud to the nearest lamp post.
 Therefore, how much more value would he have gained from doing so with a real person who was actually taking the time (however imperfectly) to listen to him?

 However, coaches are trained in listening in a number of specific and deep ways.
 Often, after a coaching meeting or call, a client will comment that they can now see a professional situation more clearly or that they are now certain of how to approach a complex issue.
 A client recently described that process to me as “almost electric.”
 That clarity means that clients feel motivated to act at work where previously they felt stuck.
 Rather than taking the credit for this increased clarity and commitment, a good coach will rightly point out that they did very little of the talking and that the new insights, solutions and motivation all came from the client.